topolvm/topolvm/docs/topolvm-controller.md

       claimName: local-pvc1                # have the above PVC
 ```

-The hook inserts `capacity.topolvm.cybozu.com/<volume group name>` to the annotations
+The hook inserts `capacity.topolvm.cybozu.com/<device-class>` to the annotations
 and `topolvm.cybozu.com/capacity` to the first container as follows:

 ```yaml